UniversalDependencies/docs/_u-dep/name.md

 ## name

-*name* is one of the three relations for compounding in USD (together with *compound* and *mwe*).
+*name* is one of the three relations for compounding in USD (together with [compound]() and [mwe]()).
 It is used for proper nouns constituted of multiple nominal elements.
-For example, *name* would be used between the words of "Hillary Rodham Clinton", "New York", or "Carl XVI Gustaf" but not to replace the usual relations in a phrasal or clausal name like "The king of Sweden" or the novels "The Lord of the Rings" and "Captured By Aliens".
+For example, *name* would be used between the words of _Hillary Rodham Clinton, New York,_ or _Carl XVI Gustaf_ but not to replace the usual relations in a phrasal or clausal name like _The king of Sweden_ or the novels _The Lord of the Rings_ and _Captured By Aliens._
 Words joined by *name* should all be part of a minimal noun phrase; otherwise regular syntactic relations should be used.
-This is basically similar to the treatment of noun compounds with *compound*, except that in many cases parts of the name may be another nominal elelment such as an adjective ("United Airlines").
+This is basically similar to the treatment of noun compounds with *compound*, except that in many cases parts of the name may be another nominal element such as an adjective _(United Airlines)._

 In general, names are annotated in a flat, head-initial structure, in which all words in the name modify the first one using the *name* label.